andrinr/evo/README.md

 # Evolutionary Neural Network Simulation

 > [!NOTE]
-> This project was developed with extensive use of agentic AI coding tools (Claude Code CLI).
+> This project was developed with extensive use of agentic AI coding tools with a clear priority of speed over quaility.

 ![UI](image-2.png)